caseyg/awesome/TOPICS.md

 ## api-gateway

-*   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified control plane with centralized governance, discovery, and observability for all your AI needs.
+*   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified endpoint with centralized discovery, guardrails and management.
 Optimizes Agent & Tool calling, and supports plugins.

 ## asyncio

-*   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified control plane with centralized governance, discovery, and observability for all your AI needs.
+*   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified endpoint with centralized discovery, guardrails and management.
 Optimizes Agent & Tool calling, and supports plugins.

 ## authentication-middleware

-*   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified control plane with centralized governance, discovery, and observability for all your AI needs.
+*   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified endpoint with centralized discovery, guardrails and management.
 Optimizes Agent & Tool calling, and supports plugins.

 ## devops

-*   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified control plane with centralized governance, discovery, and observability for all your AI needs.
+*   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified endpoint with centralized discovery, guardrails and management.
 Optimizes Agent & Tool calling, and supports plugins.

 *   [stevepereira/flow-engineering](https://github.com/stevepereira/flow-engineering) - Flow Engineering is the practice of improving the flow of work, information, and data across organizations through value streams.

 ## fastapi

-*   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified control plane with centralized governance, discovery, and observability for all your AI needs.
+*   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified endpoint with centralized discovery, guardrails and management.
 Optimizes Agent & Tool calling, and supports plugins.

 *   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Connect any LLM to your internal knowledge sources and chat with it in real time alongside your team.
 OSS alternative to NotebookLM, Perplexity, and Glean.
 Join our Discord: https://discord.gg/ejRNvftDp9